 Public betting refers to which side is attracting the most action for a game.
 There are a number of websites that track the public money in percentage form, but you can also glean clues by looking for line movements in advance of the game.
 If a sportsbook makes one side more attractive than the other, then the less attractive side is seeing most of the money.
 This can be a valuable tool to help gauge public sentiment on a contest, but it should never be the sole determining factor for your wagers.

-The NFL’s primetime games are always very popular betting attractions.
-All of them will attract tons of betting action, but that doesn’t mean that you absolutely have to jump in the pool.
+Sports bettors have an an abundance of ways to enjoy NFL games, including Saturday and Sunday night football betting.
+The NFL’s primetime games on Monday and Thursday, though, are always very popular betting attractions.
+Both of them will attract tons of betting action, but that doesn’t mean that you absolutely have to jump in the pool.
 For each game, you should be looking for a clear advantage that indicates a good spot for wagering.
 If you can’t find the edge, there’s nothing wrong with passing.
 When that’s the case with a primetime tilt, you can always explore different opportunities such as props or live betting.

 The surge in legal sports betting matches a rise in NFL betting information for sale.
 While there are some solid folks and companies out there who strive to do a legitimately good job, many of these fall into the scam category.
 There is no holy grail for sports betting.
 No one is right all of the time, and those who claim that they are simply aren’t being truthful.
 Instead of wasting money trying to find a reputable option, focus your efforts on devising a handicapping system you can call your own.